lammps/lammps/doc/src/fix_client_md.rst

 this fix is :doc:`fix_modify energy yes <fix_modify>`.

-The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution computed by the external program to the global pressure of the system as part of :doc:`thermodynamic output <thermo_style>`.
+The :doc:`fix_modify <fix_modify>` *virial* option is supported by this fix to add the contribution computed by the server application to the global pressure of the system via the :doc:`compute pressure
+<compute_pressure>` command.
+This can be accessed by
+:doc:`thermodynamic output <thermo_style>`.
 The default setting for this fix is :doc:`fix_modify virial yes <fix_modify>`.

 This fix computes a global scalar which can be accessed by various :doc:`output commands <Howto_output>`.
 The scalar is the potential